...Highlights: great macro life/ marine diversity...

-Just above the sandy floor you may catch sight of any number of sharks and eagle rays lazily hanging in the current, and garden eels easing themselves into their bottom holes as you pass above.
+Just above the sandy floor, divers may catch sight of any number of sharks and eagle rays lazily hanging in the current, and garden eels easing themselves into their bottom holes as you pass above.
 All the while colour will surround you in the shallows where you may find mantis shrimps, several leaffish and other small interesting animals.
 Bumphead parrotfish a metre in length are also often seen as they storm over the reef.
 When air dictates you will emerge, perhaps a little drained, but certainly energised by this excellent dive site.

 Wai Terang - Just off the coast of mainland Flores you will find this Japanese World War II freighter lying on its side from a depth of 25 metres up to about 12 metres.
 The coral growth on this wreck has improved considerably over the years and now the old ship plays host to a fair number of hard and soft corals harbouring small fish life.
 Show more

 One thing you should try to avoid is kicking up the silt here since a careless hand or leg in poor visibility could bring your skin into contact with one of the many resident lionfish, a sensation worse than a nip.
 Eels, cuttlefish and anthias are among the other pleasures to be had on what is a very rewarding wreck dive, if not one that allows too much penetration.